 - Ensure proper seal - Use a suitable sealant.
-Liquid sealants will damage the flow monitor - Always follow the sealant manufacturers instructions
+Liquid sealants will damage the flow monitor if they flow into the device - Always follow the sealant manufacturers instructions

 11.5 Lubricants

 Before using a lubricant, always make sure that it is compatible with the operating medium.